 5.2 The Buyer is required to remove or protect all fixtures and fittings within the proximity of the work area prior to the installation date.
 The removal and/or reinstallation of all fixtures and fittings are excluded.
 If for any reason the fixtures and fittings including, but not limited to, curtains and curtain rails are not removed, The Seller may carry out the necessary task including reinstallation but cannot be held liable for any loss or damage howsoever.

-6.1 Where installation is arranged by Caddy Windows, the Seller requires a continuation of access on consecutive working days to complete this contract therefore if access or the ability to work on any working day is denied on or after the Provisional Start Date for any reason, The Seller is permitted to raise and deliver an invoice to the Buyer for any outstanding material costs and any labour carried out to date and the Buyer agrees to immediately pay this invoice.
+6.1 Where installation of the goods is instructed by the Buyer, the Seller requires a continuation of access on consecutive working days to complete this contract therefore if access or the ability to work on any working day is denied on or after the Provisional Start Date for any reason, The Seller is permitted to raise and deliver an invoice to the Buyer for any outstanding material costs and any labour carried out to date and the Buyer agrees to immediately pay this invoice.

 7.0 SCOPE OF MAKING GOOD